+This article will list out all candidates running for an elected office within the Town.
 There will be a separate ballot for candidates running for Fremont School District offices.
 Sample ballots will be posted at the Town Hall, Ellis School, Safety Complex, Public Library and the Fremont Post Office for viewing before Election Day.
-A listing of all candidates is on the website for viewing.
+We will have the sample ballot or a listing of all of the candidates on the website for viewing.